Skip to main content

 The social dimension also serves an in-store promotion strategy objective that pure loyalty mechanics do not easily address: attracting new shoppers.
 Existing customers who participate and share the campaign expose it to their social networks, some of whom will be shopping centre visitors who have not yet developed a habit of visiting a specific destination.
 That kind of passive awareness is difficult to buy and easy to generate through well-designed participatory promotions.

 Individual promotional campaigns drive short-term behaviour.
-A mobile loyalty programme is the mechanism that translates those short-term responses into long-term habit change.
+A mobile loyalty program is the mechanism that translates those short-term responses into long-term habit change.

-Brandfire's loyalty programmes for retail and property clients are designed with this challenge in mind.
-The programme architecture, the reward structure, and the communication cadence all work together to maintain engagement across the full loyalty lifecycle, not just at launch.
+Brandfire's loyalty programs for retail and property clients are designed with this challenge in mind.
+The program architecture, the reward structure, and the communication cadence all work together to maintain engagement across the full loyalty lifecycle, not just at launch.

 No single promotional mechanic works for every centre in every market context.
 The right choice depends on the specific commercial objective, the shopper profile, the tenant mix, and the technology infrastructure already in place.

-According to the British Council of Shopping Centres, retail destinations that run structured promotional programmes consistently outperform those that do not on footfall retention metrics, particularly during periods of market pressure.
+According to industry research from Revo (formerly the British Council of Shopping Centres), retail destinations that run structured promotional programs consistently outperform those that do not on footfall retention metrics, particularly during periods of market pressure.
 The evidence supports investment in promotions as a strategic priority, not a discretionary activity.

 If you manage a shopping centre or retail destination in Ireland and want to explore which promotional mechanics would work best for your specific context, speak to the Brandfire team.
 We have been designing and running in-store promotion strategies for retail destinations since 2012 and can help identify the right approach for your objectives and budget.